devpro/learn-kubernetes/docs/certifications/cks/1-cluster-setup.md

 > Use CIS benchmark to review the security configuration of Kubernetes components (etcd, kubelet, kubedns, kubeapi)

-This [Center for Internet Security (CIS) Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/) is the product of a community consensus process and consists of secure configuration guidelines developed for Kubernetes.

 ⚗️ [Practice](practice/1.2-cis-benchmark.md)

 🚀 [Kube-bench](tools/kube-bench.md)

+Tips:

+* The [Center for Internet Security (CIS) Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/) is the product of a community consensus process and consists of secure configuration guidelines developed for Kubernetes.

 Additional: